-- a.
-Students will demonstrate an ability to solve technical CNC manufacturing problems by applying principles of engineering, science, and mathematics. - b.
-Students will demonstrate an ability to design, test, and conduct hands-on projects current with today's CNC manufacturing industry. - c.
-Students will demonstrate an ability to apply creativity in the design of CNC manufacturing systems, components and process. - d.
-Students will demonstrate an appropriate mastery of the knowledge, techniques, skills, and modern tools used in the CNC programming and manufacturing field.
+- Students will demonstrate an ability to solve technical CNC manufacturing problems by applying principles of engineering, science, and mathematics. - Students will demonstrate an ability to design, test, and conduct hands-on projects current with today's CNC manufacturing industry. - Students will demonstrate an ability to apply creativity in the design of CNC manufacturing systems, components and process. - Students will demonstrate an appropriate mastery of the knowledge, techniques, skills, and modern tools used in the CNC programming and manufacturing field.

-All courses are 2 credits lecture and 1 credit lab (3 lab contact hours)
+The courses required to earn this certificate are (All courses are 2 credit lectures and 1 credit lab (3 lab contact hours)):

-CNC100: Precision Measurement for CNC
+- 1. CNC100: Precision Measurement for CNC

-CNC201 CNC (Computer Numerical Control) Manufacturing I
+- 2. CNC 201: Computer Numerical Control (CNC) Manufacturing I

-CNC202 CNC G code Programming Fundamentals
+- 3. CNC 202: CNC G code Programming Fundamentals

-CNC203 CNC (Computer Numerical Control) Manufacturing II
+- 4. CNC 203: CNC Manufacturing II

-CNC 204 CNC (Computer Numerical Control) CAM Programming
+- 5. CNC 204: CAM Programming